Visits to sister schools are considered excursions, including overseas trips. They must comply with the Department's

 - Parents should be provided with the host school’s contact details, including an emergency contact number at the school

 - Medical and other emergency procedures and management plans for the duration of the time overseas.
-This should be comprehensive and include plans for all emergencies that may occur and in all locations including at school, while with the host family, on the airplane etc.
+This should be comprehensive and include plans for all emergencies that may occur and in all locations including at school, while with the host family, on the aeroplane etc.

 - The level and type of supervision to be provided at all times, including whether students will be accompanied by staff on the flight to and from the sister school country